 The Ajanta and Ellora caves are massive carved caves situated in the Aurangabad region of Maharashtra.
 The caves stand as a memorial to the evolution of Buddhism and Jain culture throughout the subcontinent.
 Beautiful sculptures, engravings, meditation rooms, and prayer halls will transport you back in time.

 Akshardham Swaminarayan temple in New Delhi is an aesthetically flawless architecture that embalms the heritage of Indian culture and Hindu spirituality.

-Located adjacent to the river Yamuna, the temple was built in congruence to Vastu Shastra and Pancharatra Shastra.
-Ornately carved pillars, statues of Sadhus and domes covered with intricate designs of flowers, dancers, deities, and musicians; makes it a prime example of temple architecture from across India.
+Located adjacent to the river Yamuna, the temple was built in congruence with Vastu Shastra and Pancharatra Shastra.
+Ornately carved pillars, statues of Sadhus, and domes covered with intricate designs of flowers, dancers, deities, and musicians; make it a prime example of temple architecture from across India.

 So what are you waiting for?
 Pick your destination and pack your bags.
 By the way, don’t forget your camera to capture those spellbound moments!